wandb/weave/docs/CONTRIBUTING.md

 ### Testing & Style

-Style and lint is enforced using pre-commit hooks.
+Style and lint is enforced using pre-commit hooks, including on example notebooks.

 All tests can be run via `cd weave && pytest`